sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 $ git pull --ff-only
 }}}

-=== Latest status of everything on Trac ===
+=== Latest status of everything on trac ===

-Getting the latest information about all the branches published on Trac
+Getting the latest information about all the branches published on trac
 {{{
 $ git remote update origin
 }}}